garyelephant/pygrok/README.md

 Grok is a simple software that allows you to easily parse strings, logs and other files.
 With grok, you can turn unstructured log and event data into structured data.Pygrok does the same thing.

-I recommend you to have a look at [logstash filter grok](http://logstash.net/docs/1.4.2/filters/grok), it explains how Grok-like thing work.
+I recommend you to have a look at [logstash filter grok](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html), it explains how Grok-like thing work.

-pattern files come from [logstash filter grok's pattern files](https://github.com/elasticsearch/logstash/tree/master/patterns)
+pattern files come from [logstash filter grok's pattern files](https://github.com/logstash-plugins/logstash-patterns-core/tree/master/patterns)

-TODO
----
-I use Trello to manage [TODO list](https://trello.com/b/UUFSmFnz) of this project.

 Contribute
 ---